poppastring/dasblog-core/source/DasBlog.SmokeTest/readme.md

     zFA4OckiEGBj"`

 The lines staring 'Info' originate rom DasBlog.SmokeTest.
-The lines starting with a number come from the in-process (?)
-Firefox driver and those beginning "DasBlog.Web says:" come from the the web app that we know and love.
+The lines starting with a number come from the in-process or perhaps the out-of-process Firefox driver and those beginning "DasBlog.Web says:" come from the the web app that we know and love.

 ##### Test Results
-Test results appear in the console or debug window and look something like:
+After som time you can expect test results to appear in the console or debug window and look something like:

     Test Results
                           Test Passed Failed Step